thefriendlyenigma/s10e-chroot-docker-kernel/README.md

 Android only allows users with a network-related group ID (usually `3003`, `aid_inet`) to connect to the network.
 This means that by default, because they are made in "fresh" environments, **even if the Termux user and chroot user have network access, Docker containers will not.**

-There are two potential ways of remedying this, depending on how the Docker containers being used work:
+There are three potential ways of remedying this, depending on how the Docker containers being used work:
-##### 1. Running the container with the GID 3003
+##### 1. (Recommended) Running the container with the GID 3003
 If the service runs as the root user within the container (in other words, does NOT create a custom user inside the container), you need to run the container with a GID of 3003.
 The user you're running the container as on the host needs to be part of the group with the ID 3003, as well.